 Figure 4 shows the number of new single-family building permits issued in the City of Round Rock and the City's extra-territorial jurisdiction (ETJ).
 Over the past five years, new single-family housing starts in the City have ranged from 556 to 929 per year.
-Single-family permits issued have continued to increase to an average of about 80 permits per month over the past six months.
-Most of the current construction activity is in the northeast part of Round Rock in the Saul's Ranch, Vizcaya, Salerno, Quick Ranch, and University Heights Subdivisions.
+Single-family permits issued have continued to increase to an average of about 90 permits per month over the past six months.
+Most of the current construction activity is in the northeast part of Round Rock in the Vizcaya, Salerno, Quick Ranch, Homestead, and University Heights Subdivisions.
 There is also new single-family construction occurring in other parts of the City in the Chisholm Trail Park, Preserve at Wyoming Springs, and Clear Creek Subdivisions.
-Townhomes under construction include Sonoma Townhomes, Schulz Townhomes, Townhomes at Gattis School Road, and Tiger Trail Townhomes.
+Townhomes, Townhomes at Gattis School Road, The Depot, and Tiger Trail Townhomes.
 Most of the Municipal Utility Districts (MUDs) in Round Rock's ETJ are nearing buildout; however, as noted in Figure 4, Siena MUD No. 2 continues to experience a steady number of new housing starts.

 Table 1 reflects the number of multi-family units permitted annually.
-Currently, there are four multi-family complexes in plan review and five complexes under construction.
-These include two Legacy facilities on University Boulevard and Red Bud Lane, Warner Ranch, Round Rock Phase 2 behind the outlet mall, and Arrington Ridge.
+Currently, there are four multi-family complexes in plan review and six complexes under construction.
+These include two Legacy facilities on University Boulevard and Red Bud Lane, Warner Ranch, Crossing at Palm Valley, Round Rock Phase 2 behind the outlet mall, and Arrington Ridge.

+In-City Retail

 Fiscal Year Multi-Family Units

-FY 2017 330 (170 LUE s)

 FY 2018 652 (327.5 LUEs)

 FY 2019 432 (218 LUEs)

 FY 2020 430 (196.5 LUEs)

 FY 2021 584 (391.5 LUEs)

+FY 2022 (Oct-Mar) 577 (364 LUEs)

+Out-of-City Wholesale

+Fiscal Year Multi-Family Units

+FY 2022 (Oct-Mar) 522 (305.4 LUEs)

 Table 2 reflects the number of new commercial building permits issued annually.
 This number has been steady, ranging from 25 to 50 annually, and commercial development in the City continues to trend upward.
-Current permits are mostly office property, hotels, small retail, light industrial, and restaurants.
+Current permits are mostly office property and light industrial.
+There are also permits in for hotels, small retail, and restaurants.

 Fiscal Year Commercial Building Permits

-FY 2017 25 (168 LUEs)

 FY 2018 43 (220.5 LUEs)

 FY 2019 50 (262 LUEs)

 FY 2020 44 (150.5 LUEs)

 FY 2021 39 (161 LUEs)

+FY 2022 (Oct-Mar) 15 (58 LUEs)